-Presenting The Thompson Machine Gun HD Professional Sound Effects Library, a multi-channel collection of 100 Broadcast WAV tracks recorded at 24-Bit 96kHz.
+Presenting The Thompson Machine Gun HD Professional Sound Effects Library, a multi-channel collection of 100 Broadcast WAV files recorded at 24-Bit 96kHz.
 The gun was recorded on two separate occasions.
-There was a session of shooting and foley and one extra interior foley session.
+There was a session of exterior shooting and foley and one extra interior foley session.
 The gun was recorded close up, medium and distant.
 The multiple channels gives you a broad selection of perspectives to choose from.
 Sound Designers like to create their own combinations so the individual microphone takes are included.
 All the multi-channel wav files are time aligned and in mono and stereo.
 Also included are customized mixes created here in the studio with a generous amount of combinations.

 The interior mechanical sounds were recorded with two microphones (Sennheiser MHK-416 & MKH-8040) to give you different perspectives and tonal variations.
 Again the multi-channel foley wav files are time aligned.
 Both the original Auto-Ordinance Drum Magazine and Stick Magazine were recorded along with various handling and selector switches.